 We have systematically incorporated working environment considerations into the planning and design of the hospital.
 The aim is to minimise loads and risks, and to promote health and safety, when the hospital is used.
 Through extensive user consultations with hospital staff, patients and relatives, we gathered knowledge about the working environment.
 The primary focus was on the design and organisation of the departments, functions and rooms.

-An ambitious working environment policy also sets targets for working environment conditions on the actual DNU construction site during the construction period from 2012-18.
+An ambitious working environment policy also sets targets for working environment conditions on the actual DNU construction site.

 Noise and acoustics